HNow/HMC1012/README.md

 # Functional Requirements

-- Coded in HTML, CSS, Javascript
-- Usage of ReactJS and NodeJS
 - Homepage where the leaderboard will be displayed
 - Game page where the user can play the game
 - User interactivity